Weber State Wildcats: Basketball

+Men's team

 Weber State's men's basketball team (1,004–572), long hailed as a powerhouse in the Big Sky Conference, acquired new head coach Randy Rahe for the 2006–2007 season.
 WSU Men's basketball team has the 24th highest winning percentage in NCAA Division I history.
 In 2005, Street and Smith magazine compiled a list of the greatest basketball programs in college basketball history, WSU made #51.
 The men's basketball team won its 18th overall Big Sky Conference championship in 2009.
 WSU is also famous for first round NCAA tournament upsets.
 In 1995, Weber beat #3 seed Michigan State, and defeated #3 seed North Carolina in 1999.

+Women's team

 The women's team was in the NCAA tournament in 2001 and 2002, along with a Women's Basketball Invitational (WBI) appearance in 2016.

 Softball

-Weber State's softball team has appeared in four Women's College World Series, in 1973, 1974, 1975, and 2019.
+Weber State's softball team has appeared in the NCAA Division I softball tournament five times, in 1973, 1974, 1975, 2019 and 2025.
 WSU got their first NCAA Tournament win in 2019 over Cal State Fullerton.